Skip to Content

 What are the subtypes of chondrosarcoma?

-There are also small numbers of chondrosarcoma subtypes, which make up about 10% of all chondrosarcoma cases in the U.S. every year.
+There are also several chondrosarcoma subtypes, which make up about 10% of all chondrosarcoma cases in the U.S. every year.
 These tumors have unusual features that doctors can see under a microscope.

 They include: